Cambodian–Vietnamese War: Paris Peace Agreement

 As soon as he arrived at his office, Khieu Samphan entered and immediately telephoned the Chinese Government to save him.
 Shortly afterwards, an angry mob forced its way into the building, chased Khieu Samphan up the second floor and tried to hang him from a ceiling fan.
 Eventually, Khieu Samphan was able to escape from the building by a ladder with his face bloodied, and was immediately taken to Pochentong Airport, where he flew out of Cambodia.
 With the departure of Khieu Samphan, the Khmer Rouge's participation in the election seemed doubtful.

 In March 1992, the start of the UNTAC mission in Cambodia was marked by the arrival of 22,000 UN peacekeepers, which included troops from 22 countries, 6,000 officials, 3,500 police and 1,700 civilian employees and electoral volunteers.
 The mission was led by Yasushi Akashi.
 In June 1992, the Khmer Rouge formally established the National Union Party of Kampuchea, and announced that it would not register to participate in the upcoming elections.
 Furthermore, the Khmer Rouge also refused to disarm its forces in accordance with the Paris agreement.

 To prevent ethnic Vietnamese from taking part in the elections, the Khmer Rouge started massacring Vietnamese civilian communities, causing hundreds of thousands of Vietnamese to flee Cambodia.
-Towards the end of 1992, Khmer Rouge forces advanced into Kampong Thom in order to gain a strategic foothold, before UN peacekeeping forces were fully deployed there.
+Towards the end of 1992, Khmer Rouge forces advanced into Kampong Thom to gain a strategic foothold, before UN peacekeeping forces were fully deployed there.
 In the months leading up to the elections, several UN military patrols were attacked as they entered Khmer Rouge-held territory.

 Despite ongoing threats from the Khmer Rouge during the elections, on 28 May 1993, FUNCINPEC won 45.47 percent of the vote, against 38.23 percent for the Cambodian People's Party.
 Though clearly defeated, Hun Sen refused to accept the results of the election, so his Defense Minister, Sin Song, announced the secession of the eastern provinces of Cambodia, which had supported the Cambodian People's Party.
 Prince Norodom Ranariddh, leader of FUNCINPEC and son of Sihanouk, agreed to form a coalition government with the Cambodian People's Party so Cambodia would not break up.
 On 21 September 1993, the Cambodian Constituent Assembly approved a new Constitution and Ranariddh became First Prime Minister.
 He appointed Hun Sen as the Second Prime Minister.

 On 23 September 1993, the constitutional monarchy was restored with Norodom Sihanouk as the head of state.
 In July 1994, the Cambodian Government outlawed the Khmer Rouge for its continuous violations of the Paris Agreement.
 Most significantly, the Cambodian Government also specifically recognised the genocide and atrocities which occurred under Democratic Kampuchea.
 By 1998, the Khmer Rouge basically collapsed.
-Last Khmer Rouge guerrillas surrendered to the Cambodian government on 9 February 1999, ending the remnants of communism in Cambodia.
-As a result, the governement incorporated the last remnants of the Khmer Rouge into Cambodian army on February 12.
+The last Khmer Rouge guerrillas surrendered to the Cambodian government on 9 February 1999, ending the remnants of communism in Cambodia.
+As a result, the government incorporated the last remnants of the Khmer Rouge into Cambodian army on February 12.